warcraft034/automataFinalTermProject/README.md

 -- wish -f ispin.tcl

 6. Install graphviz-2.38 for automata view
-- in Final, open graphviz-2.38 insatller and install it
+- Since the setup.exe file is about 34 mb, so you need to go on google and download it yourself

 7. Configure ispin
 - open ispin.tcl using any text editor